MirelaGTulbure/gaec-lab/content/authors/valentinheimhuber/_index.md

 bio:

 interests:
-- Spatiotemporal analysis
-- landscape ecology
-- ecological connectivity
-- GIS
-- graph theory
+- Spatial Methods in Hydrology
-- network analysis
+- Geospatial Analysis
-- geography
+- Flood Modelling

 education:
   courses:
-  - course: PhD in Geospatial Science
+  - course: PhD in Hydrology and Remote Sensing
     institution: The University of New South Wales
     year: 2017
   - course: